How your data is used

 Researchers who use the Research Environment can learn more about everyone’s health by looking for patterns in the de-identified data of thousands of participants.

-Being able to compare all patient data in one place provides researchers with an opportunity to better understand diseases, develop new treatments and can lead to new diagnoses.
+Being able to compare all genomic and health data in one place provides researchers with an opportunity to better understand diseases, develop new treatments and can lead to new diagnoses.

-All data in the National Genomic Research Library has been de-identified and cannot be extracted by researchers.
+All data in the National Genomic Research Library has been de-identified and cannot be extracted from the Research Environment by researchers.
+If researchers wish to publish data, for example an academic article, this request has to be approved by a committee that checks to ensure the data is not identifiable.

 What kind of data is stored in the National Genomic Research Library?